 Wing Sauce for Baked Chicken Wings

 You can use any wing sauce you would like for these crispy baked chicken wings.
-You can even use my amazing, five star BBQ sauce.
-Traditionally wings are tossed in Buffalo Sauce after they are deep fried.
-I have a great homemade buffalo sauce that is easy to whip up while the wings are baking.
+You can use my amazing, five star BBQ sauce or you might love them tossed with my creamy garlic dressing.

 Buffalo Sauce